oscdoctest/Qi-Docs/docs/Qi_Periodic_Schedules.rst

 ``GetOrCreatePeriodicScheduleAsync()``
 -------------------

- Inserts a new periodic schedule into the namespace.
+Inserts a new periodic schedule into the specified namespaceId, or creates the periodic schedule if it does not already exist.
+If the periodic schedule exists, it is returned to the caller unchanged.
 The schedule can be referenced by calculations.

 **Syntax**